md678685/nerdcubed-datamining-tools/README.md

-# Nerd³ Grabber
+# Nerd³ Datamining Tools

 A program to archive data from the Nerd³ website.
+Requires Electron.